-D11 The Operational Groundwater Monitoring Program must include: a) daily measurement of the amount of water discharged from all water treatment plants; b) water quality testing results of the water discharged from all water treatment plants; c) monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; d) monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: i) in the Haberfield / Lilyfield area to the south of Iron Cove, ii) in the Rozelle area to the north of Rozelle Bay, iii) in the Annandale area to the west of Rozelle Bay, iv) in the Rozelle area to the south east of Iron Cove, and v) in the St Peters area to the north west of Alexandra Canal, with a minimum of two (2) groundwater monitoring wells provided in each key location in consultation with DPI Water; e) measures to record or otherwise estimate and report groundwater inflows into the tunnels; f) a method for providing the data collected in (a) and (b) to Sydney Water every three (3) months to demonstrate the project's compliance with the discharge criteria and, if applicable, the Proponent's trade waste licence; g) a process for annually forwarding data on the monthly volume of groundwater discharged from each water treatment plant to DPI Water for a minimum period of five (5) years, consistent with Condition D12; and h) the installation of a minimum of two (2) groundwater open hole monitoring wells in the north Rozelle / Lilyfield area to the west of the ventilation tunnel at Iron Cove to monitor groundwater quality and groundwater levels, in consultation with DPI Water.
+D11 The Operational Groundwater Monitoring Program must include: a) daily measurement of the amount of water discharged from all water treatment plants; b) water quality testing results of the water discharged from all water treatment plants; c) monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; d) monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: i) in the Haberfield / Lilyfield area to the south of Iron Cove, ii) in the Rozelle area to the north of Rozelle Bay, iv) in the Rozelle area to the south east of Iron Cove, and v) in the St Peters area to the north west of Alexandra Canal, with a minimum of two (2) groundwater monitoring wells provided in each key location in consultation with DPI Water; e) measures to record or otherwise estimate and report groundwater inflows into the tunnels; f) a method for providing the data collected in (a) and (b) to Sydney Water every three (3) months to demonstrate the project's compliance with the discharge criteria and, if applicable, the Proponent's trade waste licence; g) a process for annually forwarding data on the monthly volume of groundwater discharged from each water treatment plant to DPI Water for a minimum period of five (5) years, consistent with Condition D12; and h) the installation of a minimum of two (2) groundwater open hole monitoring wells in the north Rozelle / Lilyfield area to the west of the ventilation with DPI Water.
 Applicable (Partial - the Operational Groundwater Monitoring Program for Mainline tunnels will not address Part (d)(ii), (iii) or (iv) and Part (h)) Applicable (Partial - the Operational Groundwater Monitoring Program for Rozelle interchange will not address Part (d)(i) or (v)) Not Applicable Not Applicable D12 Groundwater monitoring must continue for a period of at least five (5) years following the completion of construction of the Rozelle Interchange (and commence once the mainline tunnels are operational).
 At least one (1) month prior to the end of the five (5) year monitoring period, the Proponent must undertake a review of future monitoring requirements in consultation with DPI Water.
 The review must determine if additional monitoring is required, and the time period for continued monitoring.
 The Proponent must notify the Secretary within two (2) weeks of the review as to the outcomes of the review and any requirements for future monitoring.
 Applicable Applicable Not Applicable Not Applicable